Work More Efficiently with the 5S Method

 The 5S approach is participative.
 You must ask production operators to revisit their work in terms of efficiency, based on their experience, everyday constraints, and any ideas for improvement that they might put forward and implement.
 This roll-out method is especially motivating because it gets participants immersed and involved.

+Learning by playing team games is a more effective and sustainable way to learn and create new habits.
+Training games enhances everyone’s work experience by providing rich, original and rewarding learning situations.
 Team members who play a 5S training game gain a personal experience that increases their awareness of the need for 5S.
 They will also understand how to put it into practice and how to apply it to their everyday work.

 Participants discover the importance and principles of 5S by reconstructing scenarios with images that represent the five steps of 5S on a board game.

-Number of participants: the ideal number per game is 10 people: operators, technicians, team leaders, heads of workshop, executives, etc…
+Number of participants: the ideal number per game is 10 people: operators, technicians, team leaders, heads of workshop, executives, etc.

 Results: collective, shared and effective success.